palnes/aurora/README.md

 ## About

-This project aims to create a design **system** implemented with Design Tokens and acomponent system for React and React Native.
+This project aims to create a design **system** implemented with Design Tokens and a component system for React and React Native.

 All display of design tokens and components is done via their respective Storybooks.

 ## Current state